opentargets/genetics-finemapping/readme.md

 2. If `--method conditional`, for each independent locus condition on all other surrounding loci (configurable with `cojo_wind`).
 3. Perform approximate Bayes factor credible set analysis for each independent locus.

+For FinnGen, we incorporate each new release by directly taking the SuSIE fine-mapping outputs from FinnGen to determine top loci.
+Each time this is done, we have to be careful to NOT to run GCTA fine-mapping on FinnGen sumstats, since their SuSIE fine-mapping is superior (and we don't have a good LD reference).

 ### Requirements
 - Spark v2.4.0
 - GCTA (>= v1.91.3) must be available in `$PATH`